aplteam/Tester2/README.md

 * **Test Function Return Values**: Test functions return integers that are translated into symbolic names like “OK”, “Failure”, “MacOnly”, etc. You can also define additional symbolic names for custom purposes.

-* **Execution Control**: The framework can be set to pause before executing an init, test, or clean-up function.
+* **Execution Control**: The framework can be set to pause before executing an init, test, or clean-up function, or any mixture of them.

 * **Batch mode**: The tests can be executed in batch mode, resulting in a Boolean indicating success or failure and a detailed report.